hmcts/delete_testing/docs/index.md

     ```
 5. Review and merge `Pull Request`.

-6. Run the jenkins pipeline against the `master` branch.
+6. Run the Jenkins pipeline against the `master` branch (this will trigger automatically on the production Jenkins instance).

 7. Access the application using same `URL`.